Types of Couplings

 Gear coupling

-A gear coupling is very similar to a flange coupling.
-However, it is a flexible type of coupling and can be used for non-collinear shafts.
-Gear couplings accommodate angular misalignment of about 2 degrees and parallel misalignment of 0.250.5 mm.
+A gear coupling resembles a flange coupling, but is classified as a flexible type capable of accommodating non-collinear shafts.
+These couplings can accommodate angular misalignment of approximately 2 degrees and parallel misalignment upto 0.25-0.5 mm.

-When two shafts arent parallel and intersect at a small angle, we use a universal joint.
-This joint can accommodate small angular misalignment while providing high torque transmission capacity.
+Universal joints are utilized when two shafts are not parallel and intersect at a small angle, accommodating limited angular misalignment while providing high torque transmission capability.

-The universal joint consists of a pair of hinges connected through a cross-shaft.
-The two hinges are positioned at 90 degrees to each other.
-The cross-shaft maintains this orientation and is also responsible for the power transfer.
-The universal joint is not a constant velocity coupling, i.e., the driving and driven shafts rotate at different speeds.
+A universal joint consists of a pair of hinges connected through a cross-shaft positioned at 90 degrees.
+This construction sustains the two hinges' orientation while the power transfer during operation occurs through the cross shaft.
+Notably, a universal joint is not a constant velocity coupling, where driving and driven shafts rotate at different speeds.

 Oldham coupling